Link:

 • Editors should publish guidance to authors on everything that is expected of them.
 This guidance should be regularly updated and should refer or link to this code.

-• Editors should guide criteria for authorship and/or who should be listed as a contributor following the standards within the relevant field.
+• Editors should guide the criteria for authorship and/or who should be listed as a contributor following the standards within the relevant field.

-• The submitted manuscript should not be submitted to multiple journals for simultaneous consideration.
+ETHICAL RESPONSIBILITIES OF AUTHORS• The submitted manuscript should not be submitted to multiple journals for simultaneous consideration.

 • The submitted work should be original and not have been published elsewhere in any form or language unless the new work concerns expanding previous work.